 The Benefits of Arbitration

-- Can greatly reduce the financial stress, emotion and legal costs of litigation.
+- Can greatly reduce the financial and emotional stress and legal costs of litigation.

 - Parties can make their own decisions about who will decide their dispute and how they make that decision;

 - Parties can set their own time frame in which to settle their dispute.

 - Parties are then able to move forward and make a new life for themselves in a matter of months rather than years.